“Research as participation in the process of knowledge”

 - Indigenous epistemologies and methods of research

-The Summer School fees are free contributions tailored to your individual situation and with the possibility of paying in instalments:
+The Research School fees are free contributions tailored to your individual situation and with the possibility of paying in instalments:

-This Summer School is an invitation to join other young investigators in an immersive experience at the Goetheanum.
-We are interested in education, art, anthropology and the social sciences and how through a diversity of disciplines, one can shed light on the world and ourselves.
+This Research School is an invitation to join other young investigators in an immersive experience at the Goetheanum.
+We are interested in education, art, anthropology and the social sciences and how, through a diversity of disciplines, one can shed light on the world and ourselves.

 Alongside many others in the academic and non-academic spheres of social and anthropological research, the team behind (Re)Search’s Summer School pilot is concerned with understanding how our lives are impacted through the methodologies used in scientific endeavours.

 We believe in the need to be critical thinkers and the importance of questioning the assumptions at the base of our knowledge.
 However, questioning is not enough!
-We are committed to finding answers too; answers that support human endeavour to create a freer and more ethical world.
+We are committed to finding answers, too, answers that support the human endeavour to create a freer and more ethical world.

 Andrea De La Cruz is a researcher at the Youth Section at the Goetheanum.
 She holds two Bachelor of Arts and a teacher’s certification in Waldorf education.
-Since 2011 she has worked in youth-oriented projects in a variety of roles: from organiser of events and youth networking programmes, to researcher and workshop facilitator.
-She is interested in exploring, through encounter and dialogue, the essential questions of humanity, the nature of relationships and the renewal of human will in service of the future.
+Since 2011 she has worked in youth-oriented projects in a variety of roles.
+She is interested in exploring, through encounter and dialogue, the essential questions of humanity, the nature of relationships, and the renewal of human will in service of the future.

-Dr. Constanza Kaliks leads the Youth Section and co-directs the General Anthroposophical Section at the Goetheanum – School of Spiritual Science.
+Dr Constanza Kaliks leads the Youth Section and co-directs the General Anthroposophical Section at the Goetheanum – School of Spiritual Science.
 Born in 1967 in Chile, Constanza grew and lived mostly in Brasil.
-Constanza completed her studies of Mathematics in São Paulo, and went on to be mathematics teacher at the Escola Rudolf Steiner in São Paulo for 19 years.
-There she was also a teacher in the Waldorf Teacher training.
-Constanza has a Masters Degree in Education and completed her Ph.D on Nicolaus of Cuse.
+Constanza completed her studies of Mathematics in São Paulo and went on to be a mathematics teacher at the Escola Rudolf Steiner in São Paulo for 19 years.
+There she was also a teacher in the Waldorf Teacher Training.
+Constanza has a Masters Degree in Education and completed her PhD on Nicolaus of Cuse.
 She is married with two children.

-Dr. Joaquin Muñoz is Assistant Professor at the University of Augsburg, Arizona.
-His interests include teaching, learning, language and literacy policies and practices, and the experience of marginalized youth.
-Most recently his attention has focused on critical pedagogy and literacy and its potential to respond to neoliberal policies.
+Dr Joaquin Muñoz is an Assistant Professor at the University of Augsburg, Arizona.
+His interests include teaching, learning, language and literacy policies and practices, and marginalised youth experience.
+His attention has recently focused on critical pedagogy and literacy and its potential to respond to neoliberal policies.
 He works on the development and implementation of Culturally Relevant Pedagogy and Culturally Responsive Schooling for communities.
-His work is placed in diverse places: from Puerto Rican communities and African-American communities in Pennsylvania, to Native/Indigenous communities in Arizona.
+His work is placed in diverse places: from Puerto Rican communities and African-American communities in Pennsylvania to Native/Indigenous communities in Arizona.
 His teaching philosophy is based on the active engagement of students in pursuit to nurture and produce critical thinkers who are confident in their agency as teachers and action takers.